 Pipe: This was really fun in the pipe and it made a not so great pipe rider feel more confident.
 I like how the tech

 So, all in all, we unanimously liked this board over the rocker version, it does a lot of things well, it’s a fun board to go out and turn.
-It can fit nicely into someone’s quiver but due to its lack of float compared to many of its peers, It’s hard to recommend as a one board solution.
+It’s not a perfect one board quiver but I think it can make a lot of people happy as long as they know the boards limitations.

 Arbor Bryan Iguchi Pro Camber Specs

 Arbor Bryan Iguchi Pro Camber Images

 Have to agree with Rich as well.
 I am guessing that if you